1technophile/OpenMQTTGateway/docs/upload/portal.md

 * Set your MQTT Server IP or domain name (for Home Assistant you can enter `homeassistant.local` if your server is configured with mDNS)
 * Set your MQTT Server Port (default: 1883)
-* Set the MQTT secure connection box to select whether or not the connection should be secure
-* Copy/paste the MQTT server certificate in the MQTT server cert box (only required if using a secure connection), be sure to include the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers
 * Set your MQTT Server username (optional, 64 characters maximum)
 * Set your MQTT Server password (optional, 64 characters maximum)
 * Set your MQTT base topic if you need to change it (you must keep the / at the end) (default: home/, 64 characters maximum)